+In order to update the existing event subscription and if the feature PfdChgSubsUpdate is supported, the SMF invokes the Nnef_PFDmanagement_Subscribe service operation by sending an HTTP PUT message to the resource "Individual PFD subscription".
+If the request is accepted, the PFDF sends an HTTP "200 OK" response to the SMF.

 3-4.
 The PFDF shall use Nnef_PFDmanagement_Notify service operation to update and/or delete the PFDs for application identifier(s) in the SMF.